msfwebdude/javascript-cpu-simulator/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/msfwebdude/javascript-cpu-simulator?style=plastic)

 # Javascript CPU simulator
-This is a JavaScript web page that simulates a 6502 CPU.
+This is a JavaScript, HTML, CSS web page that simulates a 6502 CPU.

 Back in January of 2015, because I was a huge fan of the 6502, I created a Visual Basic 6 implementation of a [6502 simulator](https://www.planet-source-code.com/vb/scripts/ShowCode.asp?txtCodeId=22670&lngWId=1).
 Since I really love JS, I thought about creating a HTML / CSS / JS project which simulates a 6502 CPU and see how far I could go with it.